azicchetti/jquerymobile-router/README.md

   }
 ```

-In order to continue the transition, YOU MUST CALL: ui.bCDeferred.resolve();
+If you invoke preventDefault(), YOU MUST CALL: `ui.bCDeferred.resolve();` to continue the transition.

-Please DON'T call e.preventDefault() or $.mobile.changePage(...) in this handler, because the router
+Please DON'T call $.mobile.changePage(...) in this handler, because the router
 does that for you, but if you're trying to achieve something different (that is to say, the scenario
 described above does not match your situation) you may have to bind to pagebeforechange yourself and
 implement your own logic.